openshift/enhancements/enhancements/security/bmc-ca-certificate-support.md

 ### Goals

-- Users provide CA certificates for IPI installation or node management after IPI, and these certificates successfully validate the SSL connections with baremetal BMCs.
+- Administrator provide CA certificates for IPI installation or node management after IPI, and these certificates successfully validate the SSL connections with baremetal BMCs.

-- Users update the CA certificates for their existing clusters, and the updated certificates successfully validate the SSL connections with baremetal BMCs.
+- Administrator update the CA certificates for their existing clusters, and the updated certificates successfully validate the SSL connections with baremetal BMCs.

 ### Non-Goals

-- Allow users to modify the CA certificate during the IPI installation process.
+- Allow administrator to modify the CA certificate during the IPI installation process.

 - Provide an automatic CA certificate issuance feature for IPI installation or cluster node management.